Written byVain Rowe

 How odd!
 What's the matter?
 It means that Time Machine can't find the backup disk.
 If you want to get more details about the reasons and solutions for this issue, please move on.

-How to fix the error: Time Machine can't find backup disk
+How to fix the error: Time Machine can't find the backup disk

 Why can't your Mac Time Machine find your backup disk?